Haivision/srt-rfc/draft-sharabayko-srt.md

 although it is still based on the same message request types.

 The states of a party are Waving, Conclusion and Agreement.
+The Waving stage is intended to exchange cookie values, perform the cookie contest and deduce the role of each party: initiator or responder.

 #### Cookie Contest {#cookie-contest}